mmilivoj/discogs-scraper/README.md

 # Discogs Scraper
-Find the best deal for a specific vinyl (long-playing record) on Discogs.
+Find the cheapest valuable deal for a specific vinyl (long-playing record) on Discogs.

 ## Installation
 -